-Over the years there has been constant writing by today’s great minds of productivity like Tim Ferriss, Greg McKeown, Ryan Holiday, Richard Koch, Oliver Burkeman, and Cal Newport.
-And the theme between all of them is the same: stop trying to fit more into your schedule, and focus on finding the less that matters more.
+Over the years, there has been constantly writing by today’s great minds of productivity like Tim Ferriss, Greg McKeown, Ryan Holiday, Richard Koch, Oliver Burkeman, and Cal Newport.
+And the theme between all of them is the same: stop trying to fit more into your schedule and focus on finding the less that matters more.

-The problem with this idea is that the outside world is desperately pushing you to do otherwise.
+The problem with this idea is that the outside world desperately pushes you to do otherwise.
 Everyone else wants to put more on your plate.

-The house-flipping influencers tell you you’re missing huge opportunities if you’re not investing in foreclosed houses.
+The house-flipping influencers tell you you’re missing tremendous opportunities if you’re not investing in foreclosed houses.

-The drop shipper makes you feel you’re wasting your time on hard businesses, their model will put you on the beach in some random South American country.
+The drop shipper makes you feel you’re wasting time on complex businesses; their model will put you on the beach in some random South American country.

-The crypto guys want to get you onto the wave to the future.
+The crypto guys want to get you onto the wave of the future.

 Your boss wants to fill every hour of your time.